Test your knowledge of sampling data in fieldwork with this 15-question A level quiz.

 Q8.
 An advantage of using systematic sampling is that…?

-the researcher can react to the condition of the field location as they experience it.
+The researcher can react to the condition of the field location as they experience it

-it requires you to know nothing of the population or fieldwork location in advance.
+It requires you to know nothing of the population or fieldwork location in advance

-it is difficult to inadvertently create researcher bias.
+It is difficult to inadvertently create researcher bias

-the sample is truly representative of the characteristics of the population.
+The sample is truly representative of the characteristics of the population

 Q9.
 The main advantage of using opportunistic sampling is that…?

-the researcher can react to the condition of the field location as they experience it.
+The researcher can react to the condition of the field location as they experience it

-it requires you to know nothing of the population or fieldwork location in advance.
+It requires you to know nothing of the population or fieldwork location in advance

-it is difficult to inadvertently create researcher bias.
+It is difficult to inadvertently create researcher bias

-the sample is truly representative of the characteristics of the population.
+The sample is truly representative of the characteristics of the population

 Q10.
 The main advantage of using stratified sampling is that…?

-the researcher can react to the condition of the field location as they experience it.
+The researcher can react to the condition of the field location as they experience it

-it requires you to know nothing of the population or fieldwork location in advance.
+It requires you to know nothing of the population or fieldwork location in advance

-it is difficult to inadvertently create researcher bias.
+It is difficult to inadvertently create researcher bias

-the sample is truly representative of the characteristics of the population.
+The sample is truly representative of the characteristics of the population

 Q11.
 The main advantage of using random sampling is that…?

-the researcher can react to the condition of the field location as they experience it.
+The researcher can react to the condition of the field location as they experience it

-it requires you to know nothing of the population or fieldwork location in advance.
+It requires you to know nothing of the population or fieldwork location in advance

-it is difficult to inadvertently create researcher bias.
+It is difficult to inadvertently create researcher bias

-the sample is truly representative of the characteristics of the population.
+The sample is truly representative of the characteristics of the population

 Q12.
 A student chooses the location of an environmental quality survey by selecting a random road junction on a map of a town.
 This is an example of…?